ChrisJefferson/GAP-ubuntu-PPA/README.md

 * rename the extracted directory to `gap-for-opt-4.7.5+20140524` (note how `_4` changed to `-4`)
 * copy or move the `debian` directory into the extracted directory
+* if you are using your own package, look for all occurrences of 'Max Horn' and 'gap-for-opt' and change them, and empty the changelog (I had to leave one entry in the changelog to make the following scripts work.
+I just put 'initial commit').

 ### Upload